k141303/shinra2020_ml_train_maker/README.md

 ## How to use

 By running the following script, you can get the learning data of all(30) languages.
+Download the necessary data from [here](http://shinra-project.info/shinra2020ml/2020ml_data/?lang=en).

 ~~~bash
 python3 create_training ENEW_ENEtag_20191023.json.tar.bz2\